-- 8) Not a merit badge

-- Must be 13 years old and a Blue swimmer

-- 10) Must be 14 years old

-- 11) Must be a Blue swimmer.

-- 12) SCUBA Diving Merit Badge will require participants to spend all day at the waterfront.
+- 5) Motor boating classes are limited to nine Scouts each week who must be 14 years old and a Blue swimmer.
+Must possess a CT Safe Boating Certificate before attending camp.
+(Out of state troops must have their state equivalent.) - 6) Swim areas not being used for classes are open.
+Open swim after 7:00 p.m. only if available daylight allows and/or PFDs are worn. - 7) This activity qualifies for the All Camp Challenge - 3) Not a merit badge - 9) Must be 13 years old and a Blue swimmer - 10) Must be 14 years old - 11) Must be a Blue swimmer. - 12) SCUBA Diving Merit Badge will require participants to spend all day at the waterfront.
 Scouts must be at least 14 years old and a Blue Swimmer.
 A SCUBA specific medical form is required in addition to the regular camp medical record.
 There is an additional \$275 for this program.
 Successful completion of this week long program earns the Scout the SCUBA Diving Merit Badge, SCUBA BSA patch, the NAUI SCUBA Diving Certification Card and SAHI Basic First Aid and CPR certification.
 Adults may also take this course to earn the diving and first aid certifications.
 Registration deadline for this merit badge is May 31.
-A minimum of four participants is required for the course to be held.
-Offered weeks 4, 6 & 7.

-- 13) Stand Up Paddleboarding & Snorkeling BSA 2-pack.
-Must attend all sessions M-F to earn both patches.

-- 14) Not recommended for first year Scouts.

-- 15) There is a \$50 fee for Lifeguard recertification.
+A minimum of four youth participants is required for the course to be held.
+Maximum class size: 6. - 13) Stand Up Paddleboarding & Snorkeling BSA 2-pack.
+Must attend all sessions M-F to earn both patches. - 14) Not recommended for first year Scouts. - 15) There is a \$50 fee for Lifeguard recertification.
 Candidate must have own CPR pocket mask or buy one for \$15.
 Must attend both one hour classes, 11 am-noon & 2-3 pm, Monday-Friday)